CDNsun/cdn-api-client-golang/README.md

 BUILD

-To build the **test.go** go to the directory containing it and run the following command:
+To build the **test.go** source code go to the directory containing it and run the following command:
 ```
 go build
 ```